 - Pupils and adults will be expected to wash their hands thoroughly and often.

 - Ensure good respiratory hygiene by promoting ‘Catch it, bin it, kill it’ approach.

 - Continue with an enhanced cleaning regime which includes regular cleaning of frequently touched surfaces and resources throughout the day.

 - Children will be allocated their own pencil case with resources that only they will use.

 - Pupils will operate in Year Group ‘Bubbles’ and children within these bubbles will be kept separate from children in other bubbles.

-- Adults will be allocated to work with a specific year group bubble, with the exception of the PE/ Music teachers who will work across the year groups but will be expected to maintain social distance from pupils at all times.
+- Adults will be allocated to work with a specific year group bubble, with the exception of the PE, Music and Welfare staff who will work across the year groups but will be expected to maintain social distance from pupils at all times.

-- There will be staggered starts, breaks, lunch times and finishing times to limit contact with children and adults from other year group bubbles. ( Details to follow)
+- There will be staggered start times, breaks, lunch times and finishing times to limit contact with children and adults from other year group bubbles.

 - The bubble groups will be kept apart and therefore we will not be having assemblies or larger gatherings of children.
 They will have playtimes and lunchtimes separately also.